-The Manual outlines a series of options for entries with more than one date (Univ. of Chicago Press 2003, 17.124-27).
-All of these possibilities are available in biblatex-chicago using the cmsdate entry option: cmsdate=off (the default): (Maitland 1926); cmsdate=on: (James 1909); cmsdate=old: (Emerson [1836] 1985); cmsdate=new: (Maitland 1898/1998).
+The 16th edition of the Manual has changed the rules for entries with more than one date (University of Chicago Press 2010, 15.38).
+First, Music, Review, and Video entries have their own rules, which are applied automatically.
+(Once again, see page 5, below.)
+For other entry types, there are two options, corresponding to two different states of the cmsdate entry (or preamble) option.
+The default is cmsdate=off: (Maitland 1926).
+Here, setting the pubstate field to reprint ensures that a notice of the original publication date will be printed at the end of the reference list entry.
+Alternatively, you can use cmsdate=both: (Emerson [1836] 1985); (Maitland [1898] 1998). cmsdate=new and cmsdate=old are both now synonyms of both, while cmsdate=on is still available even though it falls outside the specification: (James 1909).
 These options, in combination with others available in your .bib files, can cover a wide range of difficult cases.
-Please see the next section below, the documentation in biblatex-chicago15 pdf, and also the following entries in dates-test.bib: (Schweitzer [1911] 1966; E. B. White 1946a, 1946b).
+Please see the next section below, the documentation in biblatex-chicago.pdf, particularly in section 5.2, s.v. "date," and also the following entries in datestest.bib: (Schweitzer [1911] 1966; E. B. White 1946a, 1946b).